Issued: March 10, 2025

 1.4 SCOPE OF TERMS & CONDITIONS

-Before submitting a response, the respondent shall understand all contract conditions referred to in this document, and any addenda issued before the RFP submission date.
+Before submitting a response, the respondent shall understand all contract conditions referred to in this document and any addenda issued before the RFP submission date.
 It shall be the respondent’s responsibility to ensure that the response includes all addenda issued prior to the RFP submission date.
 By submitting a response, the respondent acknowledges and accepts the Terms and Conditions described herein.

 1.5 RESPONSE PREPARATION COSTS